Skip to content

 The following sequence of commands:

-1. Downloads the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory using Platform.sh CLI alias ibexa_cloud defined in introduction.
+1. Downloads the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory, based on the Platform.sh CLI alias ibexa_cloud defined in introduction.
 (Replace <project-ID> with the hash of your own project.
 See ibexa_cloud help get for options like selecting another environment).

 2. Configures a new DDEV project.